 Teachers make behaviour expectations clear to pupils from when they join our school.
 Golden Rules are displayed around the school and in every classroom as a reminder for pupils.
 Every class writes a 'Class Charter' with their class teacher at the start of each academic year.
 This Class Charter represents an agreement, which the children have reached through discussion.
-Behaviour expectations are also outlined on our Playground Charter which is on display in the playground so that the children are reminded of how their behaviour in the playground is linked to their rights.
-The aim of the class and playground charters is to make classrooms and playtimes safe, enjoyable and purposeful.
+The aim of the class charter is to make their classrooms safe, enjoyable and purposeful.